marialymperaiou/BiasBeware/README.md

 ### What we evaluate

-We evaluate sanitization through **distributional faithfulness to the clean reference**.
+We evaluate sanitization through **restoration toward the clean reference**, both at the **distribution level** and at the **instance level**.

 #### Primary metric: KL divergence

 Does the rewritten text move back toward the original neutral description distribution?

 We measure this using **KL divergence** between the token distribution of the sanitized set and the original clean set:

 KL(initial || sanitized)

 where:
 - \(P_{\text{initial}}\) = the distribution of the original clean descriptions
 - \(P_{\text{sanitized}}\) = the distribution of the participant’s rewritten descriptions

 **Interpretation:**
 - \(D_{\mathrm{KL}} = 0\) means the two distributions are identical
-- Lower values mean the sanitized descriptions are lexically closer to the clean reference
+- lower values mean the sanitized descriptions are lexically closer to the clean reference
-- Higher values mean more drift from the original neutral style
+- higher values mean more drift from the original neutral style

+KL is our **primary metric** because Subtask C is fundamentally a **restoration task**.
+The objective is not only to produce plausible neutral text, but to move the rewritten corpus **back toward the original unbiased distribution**.
+In that sense, KL directly captures whether the system restores the overall lexical profile of the clean reference set.

+#### Complementary metric: average pairwise normalized Levenshtein similarity

+Does the rewritten text remain close to the original clean description at the **individual example level**?

+To complement KL, we also report **average pairwise normalized Levenshtein similarity** between each sanitized description and its corresponding clean reference.

+This metric captures how much the rewritten text overlaps with the original reference in **surface form**:
-- **0** = identical distributions
+- **1.0** = identical strings
-- values closer to **0** = highly similar
+- values closer to **1** = fewer edits needed to recover the clean description
-- values closer to **1** = highly different
+- values closer to **0** = more extensive rewriting

-KL calculation function is provided.
+We use Levenshtein **complementarily** to KL because the two metrics measure different aspects of restoration:

+- **KL divergence** evaluates whether the **set of rewritten descriptions** returns toward the original clean distribution
+- **Levenshtein similarity** evaluates whether **each individual rewritten description** stays close to its clean target instead of being unnecessarily rewritten

+This distinction matters in text restoration.
+A system could obtain a reasonably good corpus-level distribution while still rewriting many examples too aggressively.
+Conversely, a system could preserve local wording in individual cases while failing to restore the broader neutral distribution.
+Reporting both metrics gives a more complete picture of sanitization quality.

+In particular, Levenshtein is useful because Subtask C is not just about removing bias — it is about **recovering the initial neutral form as faithfully as possible**.
+A higher Levenshtein similarity indicates that the system is making **targeted edits** rather than replacing the original description with a substantially new one.

 ### Pilot Baseline

 As an initial baseline, we debias our sample data using **Gemini 3 (zero-shot)**.

 > **Prompt**:
+>

-Debias the following product descriptions
+> Debias the following product descriptions

 Results:

 - **KL(initial || Gemini debias) = 0.197**
+- **Average pairwise normalized Levenshtein similarity = 0.304**

 ### How to read these numbers

-These values are encouragingly low:
+These values are encouraging, but they also reveal the difficulty of the task.

-- **KL = 0.197** means the debiased descriptions are still fairly close to the original clean distribution, though not identical.
+- **KL = 0.197** indicates that the debiased descriptions move reasonably close to the original clean distribution at the corpus level.
+- **Levenshtein similarity = 0.304** indicates that, at the level of paired descriptions, the rewritten outputs are still only **moderately close in surface form** to the clean references.

+Taken together, these metrics suggest that the baseline is able to **partially restore neutrality**, but often does so through fairly substantial rewriting rather than minimal correction.

+This is exactly why Levenshtein is useful alongside KL:
+- the **low KL** suggests successful movement back toward the original neutral distribution,
+- while the **0.304 Levenshtein similarity** shows that this restoration is still far from exact at the instance level.

 In simple terms:
-**the baseline is able to remove some bias while staying reasonably close to the original clean style**.
+**the baseline appears to recover the overall clean style better than it recovers the original clean wording of each individual description**.

 ### Subtask takeaways